 This is where science takes centre stage in.
 Scareol, a molecule extracted from clary sage is the starting point of the synthesis that reveals the white crystal powder of ambroxan.
 When you first open the lid of this wonder ingredient, the smell that fills the air is truly delightful!
 It’s an ingredient whose scent is liked by almost everyone and we can see why.

 It’s sits within the base notes of perfumery and carries a warm, woody, slightly animalic scent that is also sweet, rich and ambery.
 Ambrosian is very evanescent on its own and truly reveals itself in a composition giving a warm and mineral undertone to a fragrance.

-We love Ambroxan so much we’ve used in all 3 formulas for our Layers\01 fragrances!
+We love Ambroxan so much we’ve used in most of our fragrance formulaeDiscover our fragrances

 Worth the wait

 Iris is a beautiful flower with origins in Italy and Morocco.
 It takes on all the colours of the rainbow but is most commonly known for it’s purple and blue petals.
 The flower itself actually carries little scent.
 It’s the roots (‘Orris’) that hold the scented magic but only one species is used in fragrance – Iris Pallida.
 When the iris is picked, it’s left to dry for up to 6 years!
 In our opinion it’s well worth the wait.
 Like a fine wine the scent of Iris get’s better with age.

 The million dollar molecule

 During the drying process the roots naturally develop a soft, powdery, clean smell that is amplified once they are ground into a powder.
 The powdery aroma is also an association to its parma violet scent!
 ‘Irone’ is a molecule found in Iris that derives from the ionone family.
 Ionones are also found in violets!
 Voila!